Today’s Fraudulent Threats In The Ecommerce Sector

 The final stage of the triangulation process is the customer’s response, because the initial items are received, the customer doesn’t suspect anything suspicious but will initiate a chargeback for transactions made from the fraudster which the merchant always has to recover.

-The result is the again the merchant suffers a loss while the fraudster gains stolen person details and free items for themselves.
+The result is that again the merchant suffers a loss while the fraudster gains stolen person details and free items for themselves.

 Recommendations to stay on top.